lyz-code/pyscrobbler/docs/adr/003-music_scrobbling_design.md

 * A way for the user to undo the last rating.
 * The history of a track must be associated with an immutable id, so that we don't loose information if the file name or metadata of the track changes.
-* An endpoint that given the track id, we get the history of that item.
+* An endpoint that returns the history of an item by their track id.
 * I'm not sure if I want to support asynchronous data.
 Imagine that the media player looses connectivity with the scrobbler, when it reconnects again, it may be able to upload all the created data.